dbt-checkpoint/dbt-checkpoint/HOOKS.md

 ### `check-model-parents-and-childs`

-Ensures the model has a specific number (max/min) of parents or/and childs.
+Ensures the model has a specific number (max/min) of parents or/and children.

 #### Arguments